 Irish Water is incorporated as a private company under the Companies Act.
 The Minister for the Environment, Community and Local Government may issue directions to Irish Water requiring it to comply with government policies as specified.
 The consent of the Minister for Communications, Energy and Natural Resources is required.

 The Minister of the Environment Community and Local Government with the consent of the Minister for Finance is to consent to the terms of the Memorandum and Articles of Association of Irish Water.
-One share is held by Bord Gáis Éireann and 50% of the remaining shares are issued to each of the Minister for the Environment and the Minister for Finance respectively.
+Bord Gáis Éireann holds one share, and 50% of the remaining shares are issued to each of the Minister for the Environment and the Minister for Finance, respectively.
 The shares issued to the ministers are non-voting shares.
-Bord Gáis Éireann may not dispose of its shares without the consent of the Minister for Environment and Minister for Finance.

 The detailed Memorandum and Articles of Association are to be approved by the Minister for the Environment, the Minister for Communications and the Minister for Public Expenditure and Reform.
 There are various provisions written into the Memorandum and Articles in relation to the offices of director.
 There are restrictions on director’s holdings certain incompatible offices.
 There are statutory obligations on directors to disclose interests.

-There are also statutory obligations on employees of the new company who have a material interest in any contract or arrangement proposed, to disclose the same to the company.
+There are also statutory obligations on employees of the new company who have a material interest in any contract or arrangement proposed to disclose the same to the company.
 They are not to take part in any negotiations or deliberations whatsoever in relation to the contract or arrangement.
 They are not to influence or seek to influence any decision relating to the matter.
-This does not apply to employment contract.
+This does not apply to employment contracts.

 There are statutory restrictions on disclosure of confidential information binding on directors/consultants and advisors.